krongr/graphql-strawberry-fastapi/README.md

-# FastAPI + Strawberry GraphQL API Application
+# GraphQL API with FastAPI, Strawberry, and MongoDB
 ## Introduction
-This repository showcases a GraphQL API application that stands as a testament to my evolving journey with GraphQL.
-Meticulously crafted with FastAPI, Strawberry, and the DAO (Data Access Object) pattern, this project integrates MongoDB, replacing the initial SQLite database.
-It's both a showcase of capabilities and a high-quality template for similar projects.

-## Project Overview
-Dive into a world of characters, their unique powers, and adversaries with this application.
-As my understanding of GraphQL deepened, this project transformed to reflect the potential of GraphQL when combined with FastAPI, Strawberry, and MongoDB.

-The initial SQLite database has been replaced by MongoDB, empowered by the ODM mongoengine for queries.
-To kickstart your experience, a prefill script and accompanying JSON data files are provided, ensuring a smooth beginning.
+This repository serves as a testament to my journey diving into GraphQL, enriched later with the addition of MongoDB.
+Initially embarked upon as a learning venture, the project matured significantly with rigorous practice, and now also stands as a robust template for anyone looking to build similar projects.
+A testament to the TDD (Test-Driven Development) approach, every layer of this project has been meticulously crafted with the highest standards in mind.

-### Key Highlights:
+## Highlights:
-- Comprehensive documentation from method to module level.
-- Robust error handling bolstered by a dedicated logger module with file handlers.
-- Adherence to the DAO pattern for data access.

-### Upcoming Enhancements:
-- Implementation of recursion depth control to guard against stack overflows.
-- Introduction of unit and integration tests.
-- Dockerization for seamless deployment and scaling.
+- **Journey From Bottom-Up to Top-Down:** The project initially started with a straightforward build process.
+With evolving knowledge, it transitioned to a top-bottom approach empowered by TDD.

+- **Beyond Just a Learning Project:** With comprehensive test coverage and adherence to best practices, it's not just a learning repository but also a potential foundation for similar projects.

+- **CRUD Evolution:** The 'read' functionality stands robust and complete.
+Further CRUD operations will be implemented systematically, ensuring each vertical is perfect before moving to the next.

+- **Refined Version Control:** My approach to version control and commit messaging has matured significantly.
+From a certain stage, it genuinely represents a guide to the project's progression and encapsulates the learning journey.

+- **Optimized Data Fetching:** Leveraging the capabilities of GraphQL, this project introduces a deliberate fetch control system based on the client's gql query.
+It ensures that only the necessary data is retrieved, showcasing an efficient and thoughtful integration of GraphQL.

+- **Self-Referencing with Recursion Control:** Successfully implemented a self-referencing GraphQL type, with a recursion control mechanism.
+This was among the most challenging design facets, and its accomplishment stands as a significant milestone.

+- **On the Horizon:** Future enhancements encompass in-memory caching for optimized data retrieval, pagination for voluminous requests like "get all", richer documentation, heightened error management and dockerization to streamline deployment processes.

-## Prerequisites
+## Setup and Requirements
-Before diving in, ensure the following requirements are met:

-- Python 3.7+
+- Python 3.9+
 - pip
 - MongoDB

-## Note
+## Concluding Thoughts
-While this project has matured considerably with enhanced error handling, refined documentation, and a shift from SQLite to MongoDB, it's intended primarily as a qualitative template and a reference showcase.
-As always, adapt and test thoroughly before considering any production use.
+While the project has seen considerable growth, integrating best practices and transitioning from SQLite to MongoDB, its primary intent remains educational.
+It's an exemplary resource for those exploring GraphQL and can also be adopted as a foundational framework for building new APIs.
+Always ensure you adapt and rigorously test before considering it for any production use.